MicrosoftDocs/globalization/globalization/fonts-layout/displaying-text.md

 ---
 # Displaying text within a user interface

 User interface text is text that appears on UI surfaces.
-This text includes control labels and static text:
+This text includes control labels, static text, and user input:

 - Control labels identify controls and are placed directly on or next to the controls.
 - Static text isn't part of an interactive control and provides users with detailed instructions or explanations so they can make informed decisions.
+- User input is text that users enter into controls like text boxes.

 When providing a localized application for your users, translating the user interface text is a key part of the process.
 However, when dealing with text in various languages, translating the strings is just one factor to consider.
 Other factors include: